crawl/crawl/crawl-ref/docs/crawl_manual.rst

   convert to Beogh even without an altar whenever an orc priest is in sight.

 Minotaurs (Mi)
-  The Minotaurs are a species of hybrids, possessing human bodies with bovine heads.
+  The Minotaurs are a species of hybrids, possessing Human bodies with bovine heads.
 They delve into the Dungeon because of their instinctive love of twisting passageways.